josejuansanchez/josejuansanchez.github.io/about/index.md

 [Android][4], experimenting and making stuff with [Arduino][5] and [Raspberry Pi][6], and learning new things.

-I am member and collaborator of [Android Almería Developers Group][7] and [HackLab Almería][8].
+Also, I am member and collaborator of [Android Almería Developers Group][7] and [HackLab Almería][8].

 ### Contact me